About 603 Solar

 Zachary Haithcock is the lead PV Designer and Project Coordinator who works directly with home owners, towns, utility companies, distributers and installers in order to get your solar project approved and built.
 With years of experience in the solar industry, Zachary has been directly involved with the design, approval and installation of hundreds of solar systems from start to finish.
 Zach understands all of the complex ins and outs of local AHJs and utilities, so your system can get approved and installed as soon as possible.

 Scot Johnson takes every opportunity he gets to provide the high touch customer service our clients deserve.
 He takes pride in making sure that all questions are answered to our potential and the existing people we service.
-One of his unique skill sets’ is in the off grid design and solar storage (batteries) solutions.
+One of his unique skill sets’ is solar storage (batteries).
 In the many years Scot has been in the renewable energy field he has helped hundreds of people and families realize their energy independence dream.

 Step 1: Site Evaluation